AdobeDocs/campaign-classic.pt-BR/help/web/using/use-cases--web-forms.md

    ![](assets/s_ncs_admin_survey_double-opt-in_sample_8d.png)

-   O usuário é adicionado ao banco de dados do Adobe Campaign na pasta **[!UICONTROL Temp]** e seu perfil é incluído na lista de bloqueios até que ele confirme a assinatura com o email.
+   The user is added to the Adobe Campaign database in the **[!UICONTROL Temp]** folder, and their profile is on denylist until they confirm their subscription with the email.

    ![](assets/s_ncs_admin_survey_double-opt-in_sample_8f.png)